Writing a dataset to FFCV format¶

 However, each worker still needs to know how to decode a given shard.
 This is done

-by defining a pipeline (very similar to how one would use a webdataset
+by defining a pipeline (very similar to how one would use a webdataset for training):

 def pipeline(dataset):